benzaki7/WEBSOL/README.md

 # WEBSOL
-Responsive Single Page Website Using html, css and javascript
+Responsive Single Page Website Using HTML, CSS and JAVASCRIPT